 Take a Loved One to the Doctor Month

-The Department urges all Floridians to focus on prevention and early detection.
-By participating in this observance, the department is helping to provide Floridians with the tools needed to take charge of their health.
-Prevention and treatment will help to combat preventable diseases and health disparities amongst the citizens of Florida.
-The use of these tools, however, starts with a decision.
+Participating in this observance helps Floridians to take charge of their health.
+Prevention and treatment will help to combat preventable diseases and health disparities among the citizens of Florida.
+However, it starts with a decision.
 We must each take charge of our own health.

-2014 Take A Loved One to the Doctor Month Toolkit Materials
+2016 Take A Loved One to the Doctor Month Promotional Materials

 Under Florida law, e-mail addresses are public records.
 If you do not want your e-mail address released in response to a public records request, do not send electronic mail to the e-mail address listed below.

-If you would like to participate in this year’s campaign for Take a Loved One to the Doctor Month, please contact Cheryl Graham at
+If you have any question regarding the Take a Loved One to the Doctor Month campaign, please contact Cheryl Graham at MinorityHealthHealthEquity@flhealth.gov

 *Note: This page contains materials in the Portable Document Format (PDF).
 The free Adobe Reader may be required to view these files.